c-f-h/c-f-h.github.io/hugosite/content/post/computing-intersections/index.md

 std::vector<std::pair<SubTriangle, SubTriangle>> intpairs;
 ```

-If this list is nonempty, our original triangle does have self-inters ections.
+If this list is nonempty, our original triangle does have self-intersections.

 ## Summary